stijsseling/community-widgets/widgets/media-server-history-by-titembaatar/README.md

 * [🍻 Cheers](#cheers)

 ## Introduction
-This is a widget for various media servers to display played items history.
+This is a widget for various media servers to display the history of played items.

 > [!NOTE]
 >